garden-io/garden/docs/using-garden/modules.md

 ...
 ```

-Here we only include the `Dockerfile` and all the `.py` files under `my-sources/`, but exclude the `my-sources/tmp` directory.
+Here, we only include the `Dockerfile` and all the `.py` files under `my-sources/`, but exclude the `my-sources/tmp` directory.

 If you specify a list with `include`, only those files/patterns are included.
 If you then specify one or more `exclude` files or patterns, those are filtered out of the files matched by `include`.
 If you _only_ specify `exclude`, those patterns will be filtered out of all files in the module directory.

 Note that the module `include` and `exclude` fields have no effect on which paths Garden watches for changes.
 Use the [project `modules.exclude` field](./projects.md#) for that purpose.

 You can also use [.gardenignore files](./configuration-overview.md#ignore-files), much like `.gitignore` files, to exclude files across your project.
-You can place them in your project root, module roots, and even individual sub-directories of modules.
+You can place them in your project root, in module roots, and even in individual sub-directories of modules.

 ### Multiple modules in the same directory